 Guests under the age of 18 may be permitted to spend the night with a sibling or friend by providing a completed parental permission form, which must be submitted to the H & RL office no later than 24 hours before the overnight.

 If you are providing permission for a child to visit for the weekend, please be sure that you have faxed the form to the Housing & Residence Life Office by noon on Friday.
 Forms that come in after that time cannot be guaranteed to be delivered, and the guests will be refused at the Information Desks.

 Forms can be downloaded and faxed to 203-837-8529.

 Students who require housing accommodations must fill out the application and present appropriate documentation.
-See the PDF above for documentation guidelines.

 The department collects a “Missing Persons Confidential Contact Form at check in from all residents.
 If you wish to change your confidential contact, you must complete this form and bring it to the Housing & Residence Life offices in Newbury Hall.
 Your old form will be removed from our files and shredded, and the new contact information will be updated as indicated on your form.

 The H&RL Guide covers a wide variety of topics that affect life on campus, ranging from residence hall staff and student leadership opportunities to roommate conflict resolution and visitation policies.